-When we were first given the cut the obvious choice would have been a beef bourguignon or a goulash but there are plenty recipes out there already so we wanted to come up with something a bit different (although this cut would also work with our Paprika Beef recipe).
+When I picked up the beef shoulder the obvious choices would have been a beef bourguignon or a goulash.
+However I wanted something a bit different.
 The first thing that came into my head was of course spice, and specifically warm Chinese spices.
 This dish is reminiscent of dishes I ate in China: star anise, sichuan peppercorns, cinnamon.
 I love the tradition of a festive roast with all the trimmings but after a couple of days I need a spice hit.
-This dish works really well served with some steamed rice and our steamed bok choy.
+This dish works really well served with some steamed rice and our Simple Stir Fried Pak Choi.

 - 2 tbsp sunflower oil

 - 250 g shallots - remove skin and leave whole